PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

   <strong>Figure 1.
 Clinical and molecular features of HGS-OvCa.</strong>  Different stages of HGS-OvCa development in the human fallopian tube marked by p53 staining and cellular morphology.
 A substantial proportion of HGS-OvCa arises from the fallopian tube. p53 staining marks clonal expansion of cells (signatures) in the absence of morphological transformation of the fallopian tube epithelium.
 Piling up of cells and loss of epithelial architecture occurs in early lesions (tubal intraepithelial carcinoma (TIC)), finally leading to invasive cancer. <em>Adapted from Bowtell et al. 2011</em>.
 </div>

+#### Expression subtypes
+An early effort by Tothill et al. (Tothill 2008) was aimed at performing molecular subtype analysis of 285 well-annotated invasive ovarian, fallopian tube and peritoneal cancers.
+An unsupervised clustering analysis of gene expression revealed the presence of six robust molecular subtypes (C1 to C6) with discernible differences in malignant potential and grade.

+Patients of the C1 and C4 subtypes were characterized based on their expression of stromal genes such as those in activated myofibroblasts (ACTA2, FAP), vascular endothelial cells (PECAM1, CD31) and pericytes (PDGFRB).
+C1 were designated 'high stromal response' whereas C4 were 'low stromal response' types.
+Patients of the C1 subtype demonstrated the poorest overall survival characteristics.

+Tumours of the C2 subtype were enriched for genes, ontology terms and signalling pathways associated with immune cells.
+In particular, C2 subtype was associated with expression of genes involved in the adaptive immune response (CD8, GranzymeB) and T-cell trafficking (CXCL9).
+The immune expression pattern was consistent with the observations of increased infiltration of intratumoural T-cells in C2 tumours.
+The immune signature associated with C2 tumours is intriguing given previous work indicating a prognostic significance of infiltrating T-cells (Zhang 2003).

+Subtype C5 represented high-grade serous cancers defined by genes expressed in mesenchymal development including homeobox (HOXA7, HOXA9, HOXA10, HOSD10 and SOX11) and high-mobility group members (HMGA2, TOX and TCF7L1).
+The mesenchymal C5 subtype expressed few extracellular matrix or immune cell markers.
+Indeed, survival analysis indicated that the C5 mesenchymal subtype displayed a reduced overall survival compared to C2.

+#### A dearth of therapeutic 'targets'
-Molecular characterization of HGS-OvCa tumor samples has found a near universal inactivation of the p53 tumour suppressor pathway (Ahmed 2010) and half of these cancers are defective for the homologous recombination (HR) DNA repair pathway.
+Genomic characterization of HGS-OvCa tumor samples has found a near universal inactivation of the p53 tumour suppressor pathway and half of these cancers are defective for the homologous recombination (HR) DNA repair pathway (Ahmed 2010).
 However, the high prevalence of such alterations is the exception, as large-scale expression, copy number analyses, and mutational screens have failed to identify recurrent 'druggable' targets.
 This partly explains the finding that single-agent, molecularly targeted therapies have yielded but incremental benefits for HGS-OvCa in the clinic.

-It is clear that one of the most pressing challenges for the management and treatment of HGS-OvCa is a much clearer understanding of the cellular and molecular events that underlie the genesis, progression, and resistance of this cancer to therapy.
+It is clear that one of the most pressing challenges for the management and treatment of HGS-OvCa is a better  understanding of the nature of cellular and molecular deregulation that underlie the genesis, progression, and resistance of this cancer to therapy.

-### Study goals
+### TCGA-Ov project goals

-The lack of successful treatment strategies led the Cancer Genome Atlas (TCGA) researchers to measure genomic and epigenomic abnormalities on clinically annotated HGS-OvCa samples to identify molecular abnormalities that might influence pathophysiology, affect outcomes and identify rational therapeutic targets.
+The lack of successful treatment strategies prompted the Cancer Genome Atlas (TCGA) program to measure genomic and epigenomic abnormalities on clinically annotated HGS-OvCa samples to identify molecular abnormalities that might influence pathophysiology, affect outcomes and identify rational therapeutic targets.
+It is this data that we will use to compare differential expression between expression subtypes.

 ### Methods